rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 Zero Sized Types _never_ alias each other, because their span length is always 0 bytes.

+It is also important to know that LLVM IR has a `noalias` attribute that works somewhat differently from this definition.
+However, that's considered a low level detail of a particular Rust implementation.
+When programming Rust, the Abstract Rust Machine is intended to operate according to the definition here.

 #### Interior mutability

 *Interior Mutation* means mutating memory where there also exists a live shared reference pointing to the same memory; or mutating memory through a pointer derived from a shared reference.